Electrical Systems

 • Explain how the number of conductors used affects ampacity.

-• Describe fill limits.
+• Explain how to determine fill limits.

 Glossary